Egg Island (The Bahamas)

-Recently, Egg Island has gained international recognition after Disney Cruise Lines started exploring the area for possible development of a cruise ship port.
+Recently, Egg Island has gained international recognition after Disney Cruise Line started exploring the area for possible development of a cruise ship port.
 This project would have entailed dredging the sea bed to make way for a cruise ship port, drilling into and destroying coral reefs.
 Residents of nearby Spanish Wells and north Eleuthera were extremely concerned at the implications and started a petition to have the sale of Egg Island to Disney halted.
 The primary concern is that Egg Island is a natural nursery for sea turtles, juvenile fish including snapper and grouper, crawfish (lobster), conch, stingrays, sea birds and other wild sealife, and any disturbance to the delicate eco-system would prove fatal to these animals and by default, detrimental to the local fishing industry.
 After the petition was signed by thousands and much agitation, Disney announced that due to the environmental impact, they would not proceed with the project.
 Joseph Darville spoke on behalf of local environmental organisation Save the Bays and Waterkeepers Bahamas, stating in a public release, "“The corporate entity, Disney Cruise Lines, demonstrated responsibility and made the right choice.
 The community got together and spoke in a voice that could not be ignored about an activity that would have changed their way of life and could have destroyed much of the fish population on which they depend for their livelihood because the reefs and the mangroves around Egg Island are important fish, conch and crawfish nurseries and habitats.
 And the environmental impact assessment did what it was created for.
 Based on science, not emotion, it showed that there would have been damage and destruction of the marine environment.”

-A comment on the Disney blog placed the blame for the situation on the Bahamian government, stating that If Bahamians want to protect their lands they should focus efforts on their own government.
-Government officials allowed Disney to evaluate the potential of Egg Island as a cruise destination."